Multiplicity: Multiple perspectives, agendas and methodologies in early childhood research

-We invite early childhood practitioners, academics, policy makers and students to exchange ideas, innovative research methodologies and findings.
-The symposium will also discuss the latest research and pedagogical practice from the longest running and most highly regarded academic journal produced by ECA—the Australasian Journal of Early Childhood (AJEC).
+We invite early childhood practitioners, academics, policy-makers and students to exchange ideas, innovative research methodologies and findings.
+The symposium will also discuss the latest research and pedagogical practice from the longest-running and most highly regarded academic journal produced by ECA, the Australasian Journal of Early Childhood (AJEC).

-The 2018 AJEC Research Symposium will include:
+The 2019 AJEC Research Symposium will include:

-- a keynote presentation surrounding the theme
+- keynote presentations based on the theme of ‘multiplicity’

-- panel discussions providing themed provocations for researchers and interested stakeholders to discuss
+- panel discussions providing themed provocations for researchers and interested stakeholders

-- round table-style discussions, sharing and debating research evidence, theoretical perspectives and methods.
+- roundtable-style discussions—sharing and debating research evidence, theoretical perspectives and methods

+The symposium will be held at the Australian Catholic University in Melbourne.
 We welcome students, academics, researchers and practitioners at all levels from around the world to participate and come together to share cutting-edge knowledge and forge research networks in Australasia and beyond.